infante0000/daa-bmalgo/README.md

 Base Interpreter: Python 3.9

+1. Setup your virtual environment
-1. Check requirements.txt and add all modules needed to be installed in the terminal/cmd
+2. Check requirements.txt and add all modules needed to be installed in the terminal/cmd

 To run the code: